wanderwallet/Wander/wander-connect-sdk/README.md

         clientId: "FREE_TRIAL",
       });

-      // After `new WanderConnect`, `window.arweaveWallet` is now the Wander Embedded API, rather than the Wander BE one.
+      // After `new WanderConnect`, `window.arweaveWallet` is now the Wander Connect API, rather than the Wander BE one.

-      // Calling API methods will open/highlight the Wander Embedded iframe (popup/modal) if
+      // Calling API methods will open/highlight the Wander Connect iframe (popup/modal) if
       // authentication and/or authorization is needed:

       await window.arweaveWallet.connect(["SIGNATURE"]);